idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

         fst : a
         snd : b

-Using the ``class`` record from earlier, the size of the class can be restricted using a ``Vect`` and the size included in the type by parameterising the record with the size.
+Using the ``Class`` record from earlier, the size of the class can be restricted using a ``Vect`` and the size included in the type by parameterising the record with the size.
 For example: